weigert/t-pose/README.md

 The triangulation can be accelerated by using a good initial guess, e.g. delaunay triangulating interest points.
 This is not necessary, the triangulations that the system finds without any assumptions are very good.

+Below are some ideas I have for improving each step of the pipeline, which should each improve the reconstruction quality.

 ## Usage

 Written in C++.